edf1003/ADCO/README.md

 ## Setup

-Clone this repo with one of these options:
+Clone this repo with one of these options
-- Click the 'Deploy to Netlify' button above
-- Click the 'Use this template' button at the top of the page
-- Or via the command line `git clone https://github.com/netlify-templates/angular-quickstart`

 Then install the necessary packages and run the project locally to make sure everything works.